smartinez-cellenza/training-terraform-intro-labs/labs/SetupEnvironment.md

 In order to store the Terraform tfstate file, we're going to use a Blob Storage.

-By default, Terraform will create this file locally, in a file nammed *terraform.tfstate*.
+By default, Terraform will create this file locally, in a file named *terraform.tfstate*.
 This file contains informations on real world infrastructure, including sensible data (for instance, Virutal Machines admin account password).
 There are reasons why this option should be disregared

 - Templates should be commited to a source code repository, and should not contains sensible data.
 - A deployment should be required when the author of the template is on vacation, collaborative work should be the norm.